bthate/genocide/docs/index.rst

 GENOCIDE
 ########

-The prosecutor concludes a "no basis to proceed" based on the communication received, however the communication contains a "guilty plee" of the king, saying he knows the medicine he uses in his "treatements" are poison.
+The prosecutor concludes a "not a basis to proceed" based on the communication received, however the communication contains a "guilty plee" of the king, saying he knows the medicine he uses in his "treatements" are poison.

 "knowing it's poison" in itself is enough to have the king arrested for genocide, for using laws to administer poison (and not his "can't do damage" medicine).

-No basis to proceed means the king is doing his genocide.
+Not a basis to proceed means the king is doing his genocide.

 TO THE KING
 ===========